cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

     .setHandler(fut);
 ```

 Don't worry about the `createHttpServer` method.
 We will cover it shortly.
-This code executes the start sequence.
-It starts by retrieving the configuration and creates the `JDBCClient`.
+The code starts by retrieving the configuration and creates the `JDBCClient`.
 Then, we retrieve a database connection and initialize our database.
-Notice that the connection is close in all cases.
+Notice that the connection is close in all cases (even failures).
 When the database is set up, we start the HTTP server.
 Finally, when everything is done, we report the result (success or failure) to the `fut` telling to Vert.x whether or not we are ready to work.

-_Closing connection_: Don’t forget to close the SQL connection when you are done.
-The connection will be given back to the connection pool and be reused.
+__NOTE ABOUT CLOSING CONNECTIONS__: Don’t forget to close the SQL connection when you are done.
+The connection will be given back to the connection pool and be recycled.

 The `createHTTPServer` method is quite simple and follows the same pattern: